When and When Not to Use Facebook for Your Business

 Social Strategies Are Key

-Toyota launched an advertising campaign where parents would pass down their trusty well used Camry to their son or daughter.
-Simultaneously, the youngest siblings witnessing the tradition begins to daydream of the day when his big brother or sister would pass down the car to them.
-The message being conveyed is that Toyota lasts and lasts.
+Toyota launched an advertising campaign where parents would pass down their trusty, well-used Camry to their son or daughter.
+Simultaneously, the youngest siblings witnessing the tradition begin to daydream of the day when his big brother or sister would pass down the car to them.
+The message is that Toyota lasts and lasts.

 At the end of the commercial, the voice-over says, visit us on Facebook and tell us your Camry story.

-Toyota’s ad agency used Facebook to engage consumers on a personal level.
-This is a very effective use of Facebook.
+Toyota’s ad agency used Facebook to engage consumers personally and is a very effective use of Facebook.